-The 2024 notes and the 2045 notes will each constitute a separate new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture (which we refer to as the Base Indenture), as supplemented by the Twenty-Fifth Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the Supplemental Indenture and, together with the Base Indenture, the Indenture), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the Issuer), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the Parent Guarantor), any subsidiary guarantors party thereto (which we refer to as the Subsidiary Guarantors) and Wells Fargo Bank, National Association, as trustee (which we refer to as the Trustee).
+The 2019 notes, the 2025 notes and the 2054 notes will each constitute a separate new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture (which we refer to as the Base Indenture), as supplemented by the Twenty-Sixth Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the Supplemental Indenture, except as otherwise indicated below with respect to the 2044 notes, and, together with the Base Indenture, the Indenture), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the Issuer), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the Parent Guarantor), any subsidiary guarantors party thereto (which we refer to as the Subsidiary Guarantors) and Wells Fargo Bank, National Association, as trustee (which we refer to as the Trustee).
+The 2044 notes represent a reopening of an outstanding series of the Issuer s senior notes, its 4.85% Senior Notes II due 2044.
+The Issuer issued \$1,000,000,000 in aggregate principal amount of this series on March 18, 2013 pursuant to the Base Indenture as supplemented by the Twenty-Fourth Supplemental Indenture dated as of March 18, 2013 (the Twenty-Fourth Supplemental Indenture) among the Issuer, the Parent Guarantor, the Subsidiary Guarantors and the Trustee.
+The 2044 notes offered hereby will form a single series with the original notes of that series, will trade under the same CUSIP number, and will have the same terms as to status, redemption or otherwise as the original notes of that series.
+The 2044 notes offered hereby will be issued under the Base Indenture as supplemented by the Twenty-Fourth Supplemental Indenture.
+With respect to the 2044 notes, all references in this prospectus supplement to the Supplemental Indenture shall refer to the Twenty-Fourth Supplemental Indenture.

-References in this section to the Guarantee refer to the Parent Guarantor's Guarantee of payments on the notes.
+References in this section to the Guarantee refer to the Parent Guaranter's Guarantee of payments on the notes.

-In addition to these new series of notes, as of September 30, 2013, there were outstanding under the above-referenced Base Indenture:
+In addition to these newly-issued notes, as of June 30, 2014, there were outstanding under the above-referenced Base Indenture: